Filesystem MCP server

 • write_file: Create new file or overwrite existing

-• edit_file: Make selective edits using pattern matching
+• edit_file: Make selective edits with pattern matching

 Directory Operations